Azure/iot-hub-device-update/README.md

 ## Device Update Agent

-The Device update and delivery optimizationagent build for Ubuntu 18.04 have been provided in [Early Access Agent artifacts](https://github.com/Azure/iot-hub-device-update/tree/early-access/0.9.2/early-access-agent-artifacts) in addition to the agent code.
+The Device update and delivery optimizationagent build for Ubuntu 18.04 and Ubuntu 20.04 have been provided in [Early Access Agent artifacts]https://github.com/esha0611/iot-hub-device-update/tree/early-access/0.9.2/early-access-agent-artifacts) in addition to the agent code.

 ## Reporting bugs